 - if CT findings are negative, selective adrenal venous sampling for aldosterone or a dexamethasone suppressed iodocholesterol adrenal scan may identify the lesion

 Treatment and prognosis

 If a solitary adrenal mass is detected, surgical adrenalectomy will correct hypertension in 75-90% of cases.
-Bilateral adrenalectomy in patients with hyperplasia is not usually an effective treatment and results in adrenal insufficiency and is usually treated medically.
-Thus differentiation between the causes is required to avoid unnecessary surgery.
+Bilateral adrenalectomy in patients with hyperplasia is not usually an effective treatment and results in adrenal insufficiency and is usually treated medically, making the differentiation between the etiologies necessary, to avoid unnecessary surgery.